aidanduffy68-prog/ABC/README.md

 ## ⚖️ The Sovereign Oracle

-**GH Systems ABC is the UMA Oracle for Sovereign Intelligence** — resolving disputes, verifying threats, and providing objective truth in <500ms.
+**GH Systems ABC is the sovereign oracle for government AI security** — actively securing Department of War, DHS, and Treasury AI infrastructure through real-time threat intelligence compilations.

-Just as **Polymarket uses UMA** to resolve prediction markets and **Cantina uses experts** to verify bugs, **GH Systems ABC** provides cryptographically verifiable intelligence assessments for government agencies.

-**The Problem:** Intelligence disputes take 14+ days, are subjective, unverifiable, and agencies disagree.

-**The Solution:** Objective threat assessments in <500ms with cryptographic proof—instant consensus, no political bias.
+With the **Genesis Mission** launching the largest AI infrastructure deployment in government history, agencies need an objective truth layer for threat assessments. **GH Systems ABC delivers cryptographically verifiable intelligence in <500ms** (vs. 14+ days traditional), providing instant consensus when agencies disagree.

+**Recent Deployments:** Department of War & DHS (88% risk), Treasury (85% risk) — both compiled in <500ms with cryptographic proof.

 ---